keu/docs/software_versioned_docs/version-0.16/houston-api.md

 The URL at which you can reach Houston's GraphQL playground depends on the platform you're running.
 For your installation of Astronomer, it will be `https://houston.BASEDOMAIN/v1/`.

-E.g. If you're an Enterprise customer and your basedomain were `Astronomer`, you would navigate to https://houston.astronomer/v1/.
+E.g. If you're a Software customer and your basedomain were `Astronomer`, you would navigate to https://houston.astronomer/v1/.

 ### Authenticate